numenta/nupic-legacy/examples/opf/clients/cpu/README.md

 # CPU

 This is a custom client that attempts to predict CPU on the local system.
-It uses the NuPIC [Online Prediction Framework](https://github.com/numenta/nupic/wiki/Online-Prediction-Framework) or OPF, to derive predictions in realtime
+It uses the NuPIC [Online Prediction Framework](https://github.com/numenta/nupic/wiki/Online-Prediction-Framework) (OPF), to derive predictions in realtime.

 ##Usage
 Simply run the cpu.py file to start the client.